iskendria-pub/iskendria/README.md

 AX-2510: The Judgement in a review can be "ACCEPTED" or "REJECTED".
 There is no judgement for review requested, because a new version is treated here as a new manuscript.

-AX-2520: The order of reviews is important.
-This is the reason to keep a list of reviews with a manuscript.

-AX-2530: A review is not editable.
+AX-2530: A review is not editable, except the isUsedByEditor property.

 ## Credits